The design community exists to:

 - join the design channel or content design channel on the UK government Slack - you can create a Slack account using your government email address

-- share ideas on the design patterns wiki
+- share ideas on the GOV.UK Design System community backlog

 - write blog posts for the GDS design notes blog